KingCueio/IRPH-Survival-2-Custom-Enchantment/README.md

   -

    - Aegis
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Ambit
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Angelic
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Archer
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Arrow Break
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Arrow Deflect
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Bleed
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Block
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Cleave
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Confuse
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Creeper Armor
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Diminish
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Disappear
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Disintegrate
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Distance
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Dodge
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Endmaster
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Exalted
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Fuddle
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Guardians
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Heavy
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Hellfire
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Hook (The Name should be "Lucky)
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Ice Aspect
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Immolation
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Implants
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Interrupt
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Jelly Legs
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Longbow
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Netherling
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Night Owl
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Obsidianshield
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Permafrost
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Piercing
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Planter
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Plummet
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Ragdoll
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Reinforced
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Safeguard
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Shatter
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Ultimate
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Spirits
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Striker
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Swordsman
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Tank
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Timber
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.
    - Trench
+     - Applies to Axes
+     - Max level: III
+     - Description: Chance to get more souls from killing players.